huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * If I had a heart attack and could only work two hours XXX, what would I choose to do?
 * What is the biggest bottleneck that holds me back XXX?
 Am I avoiding it?
 * What are the one or two mission-critical tasks I could accomplish XXX that would define the day as a success?
-* What is XXX’s biggest and most critical task that’ll render all the rest either easier or completely irrelevant?
+* What is XXX's biggest and most critical task that'll render all the rest either easier or completely irrelevant?
-* What is the ONE highest-leverage thing I can do XXX that’ll take the largest load off my shoulders?
+* What is the ONE highest-leverage thing I can do XXX that'll take the largest load off my shoulders?
 * What activity I can do XXX that will create the most impact and value to the world?

-## 🤔 On “Productivity”
+## 🤔 On "Productivity"

 * What would this look like if it were dead or stupid simple and easy?
 * Have I considered whether doing less might actually lead to better results?